 Some prescribed qualifications could result in exclusions being placed on your practice as certain areas of practice were not covered in the training, such as local anaesthetic, orthodontic procedures and intra and extra oral radiography.
-If your qualification did include these areas of practice, or you have completed subsequent training courses in there areas, once you have gained registration, you may apply to have these exclusions removed from your scope of practice.
+If your qualification did include these areas of practice, or you have completed subsequent training courses in these areas, once you have gained registration, you may apply to have these exclusions removed from your scope of practice.

 If your qualification is not prescribed, you have two choices

 If your qualification is not prescribed, you can either: